zazaalaza/awesome-ideation-tools/README.md

 Introduction
 ------------
-A collection of brainstorming, problem solving, ideation and team building tools.
-From foresight to overcoming creative blocks, this is intended to be an exhaustive list of all problem solving methods created so far.
+Awesome collection of brainstorming, problem solving, ideation and team building tools.
+From foresight to overcoming creative blocks, this list contains all the awesome boardgames, canvases and deck of cards that were designed to help you solve a certian problem.

 Table of Contents